hackclub/hackclub/workshops/python and data visualizations/README.md

    ax.set_title("Chicken Little's Plot") #adds a title ax.legend() #adds a key of the graph
 ```
 \*\*PS.
-If you have never watched [Chicken Little](https://youtu.be/PPuk2JQgMkU)

-You must do that asap, you are missing out on a animated masterpiece.
+If you have never watched [Chicken Little](https://youtu.be/PPuk2JQgMkU), you must do that asap, you are missing out on an animated masterpiece.

 ![enter image description here](https://media1.tenor.com/images/fac310fb90bbde750d9f2e6ad1af44b1/tenor.gif?itemid=9695910)